 The NHS Number then has 2 uses, the first being a unique identifier to allow social care information to be displayed in the council’s adult social care case management system, for the provision of direct care.
 We will also use this number in an integrated care record system across a number of support services including GPs, hospitals, community matrons, district nurses and social care practitioners.

-We will share information only to provide health and social care professionals directly involved in your care access to the most up to date information about you and for analytical purposes to enable better services to be designed.
+We will share information only to provide health and social care professionals directly involved in your care access to the most up-to-date information about you and for analytical purposes to enable better services to be designed.
 It will do this by sharing appropriate information between health and social care services at the time of patient contact.
 Access to information is strictly controlled, based on the role of the professional.
 For example, social workers will only have access to information that is relevant to the execution of their care duties.

 Our ICT security and confidentiality policies ensure that your information is protected, and available only to staff directly involved in your care.